 Not all foreign countries stamp passports, but copies of each of your passports can be useful to verify or discover travel.

--- Cash/ATM Withdrawals: Cash withdrawals can be a money hemorrhage.
-Walk yourself through a typical day, a typical week, a typical season of holiday tips (for example) that you pay in
+— Cash/ATM Withdrawals: Cash withdrawals can be a money hemorrhage.
+Walk yourself through a typical day, a typical week, a typical season of holiday tips (for example) that you pay in cash, and make a note of these items.
+Starting a cash journal for a few weeks will help you get a handle on your cash expenditures.

 The Bottom Line